Tehmina Daultana

-Tehmina Daultana (Punjabi, تہمینہ دولتانہ) is a Pakistani politician who had been a member of the National Assembly of Pakistan.
+Tehmina Daultana (Punjabi, تہمینہ دولتانہ) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024, and previously served in position five times between 1993 and 2018.

 Political career

-Daultana was elected to the National Assembly of Pakistan for the first time in 1993 Pakistani general election from NA-130 Vehari-II as a candidate of PML (N).
+Daultana was elected to the National Assembly of Pakistan for the first time in the 1993 Pakistani general election from NA-130 Vehari-II as a candidate of PML (N).

-She was re-elected to the National Assembly in 1997 Pakistani general election from NA-130 Vehari-II as a candidate of PML (N) and remained as the Minister for Women Development, Social Welfare and Special Education.
+She was re-elected to the National Assembly in the 1997 Pakistani general election from NA-130 Vehari-II on the PML (N) ticket and was made Minister for Women Development, Social Welfare and Special Education.

-She ran for the seat of the National Assembly as a candidate of PML (N) from Constituency NA-168 and Constituency NA-169 in 2002 Pakistani general election, but was unsuccessful.
+She ran for the seat of the National Assembly as a candidate of PML (N) from Constituency NA-168 and Constituency NA-169 in the 2002 Pakistani general election, but was unsuccessful.
 Later, she was indirectly re-elected to the National Assembly as a candidate of PML (N) on reserved seat for women from Punjab.

-She was elected as a member of the National Assembly as a candidate of PML (N) from NA-169 (Vehari-III) in 2008 Pakistani general election.
+She was elected as a member of the National Assembly as a candidate of PML (N) from NA-169 (Vehari-III) in the 2008 Pakistani general election.
 She lost from NA-168.
 She was inducted into the federal cabinet and was appointed as Minister for women development, Minister for culture and Minister for Science and Technology.

-She ran for the seat of the National Assembly as a candidate of PML (N) from NA-169 in 2013 Pakistani general election, but was unsuccessful.
+She ran for the seat of the National Assembly as a candidate of PML(N) from NA-169 in the 2013 Pakistani general election, but was unsuccessful.
 She was later indirectly elected to the National Assembly as a candidate of PML (N) on reserved seats for women from Punjab.

+She ran for the seat of the National Assembly as a candidate of PML(N) from NA-164 Vehari-III in the 2018 Pakistani general election, but was unsuccessful.
+She received 68,250 votes and was defeated by Tahir Iqbal Chaudhry, a candidate of Pakistan Tehreek-e-Insaf (PTI).

+She was re-elected to the National Assembly as a candidate of PML(N) from NA-158 Vehari-III in the 2024 Pakistani general election.
+She received 111,219 votes and defeated Tahir Iqbal Chaudhry, an Independent politician candidate supported by PTI.